azcender/puppet-r10k/README.md

 # Notes
   * vagrant environment will download the required baseboxes if they've not already been installed.
 This can result in quite a long first run.
-  * Login to console via: https://<master eth1 IP>   w/ credentials:  admin@puppetlabs.com/puppetlabs
+  * Login to console via: https://localhost:8443   w/ credentials:  admin@puppetlabs.com/puppetlabs
   * r10k builds out environments in master:/etc/puppetlabs/puppet/environments based on the branches puppet-r10k-environments repo.
 You can point r10k to a different repo by modifying the Hiera key in puppet/hierdata/common.yaml.

 # Troubleshooting